Dates

 Security Evacuation Protection

-Program Director & Faculty
+Program Director & Faculty on-site 24/7

 To help you budget, keep in mind that you are responsible for the cost of your textbooks & materials, passport fees ($165), one meal per day + personal expenses (approx. $500, or if you are an avid shopper, you may consider bringing additional funds), and any fees from your college/university.

-Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program.
+Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program

 Group Flight

-Estimated Cost: $1,600 – $1,700
+ESTIMATED COST $1,600 – $1,700

 The Paris-Munich Winter program offers a group flight option where you can travel to your program location with other students and faculty.
 If you choose this option, KIIS will purchase a flight ticket on your behalf.
 The flight cost will be added to your final program fee on November 1.
 The group flight will depart from Cincinnati or Louisville.